siznkocy/Pacman-Project/README.md

 # Pacman-Project
 This is my first C++ project.
-This project is a pacman game similar to the original game.The how to "play" instructions are displayed on the game window(right side of the screen and score once you eat the corns).
+A basic pacman game.

 To develop I used.
    - C++ language.